1 – Ex-communication or expel

 Nichiren Shoshu: In 1990, they ex-communicated SGI, over 10 millions practitioners worldwide.
 No gohonzon and no more visits to the Head Temple Dai-Gohonzon.
 The reason given for ex-communication was that the SGI violate the teachings of Nichiren Daishonin and encourages the singing of Christian songs, praising Christian’s God, like Beethoven’s Ode to Joy.

 SGM: Today, SGM ex-communicated those who are associated with Nichiren Shu members or priests.
 SGM call it expel, which is essentially the same thing.
 No more attending SGM’s events or meetings and SGM leaders were told to cut off all ties and communication with them.
 Failing which, you may risk being terminated as a leader.
 The reason given was that… can’t remember exactly what the reason was.
 Nothing official or printed is issued.
 Even those expelled were in the dark.
 SGM top leaders prefer stealth mode now.
-All we have is a photograph and that is deemed sufficient grounds for expel.
+All we have is a photograph of them with some priests, allegedly anti-Gakkai, and is deemed sufficient grounds for expel.

 2 – The High Priest is absolute and infallible